oroinc/image-optimization/README.md

 # OroImageOptimizationBundle

+**⚠️ Since v4.2 this functionality is a part of OroPlatform, and the extension is not needed.**

 OroImageOptimizationBundle enables an administrator to control the quality of images using the UI, thereby reducing the size of images in storage.

 ## Configure Processors